josejorgeruiz/KnowledgeBase/General Glossary of Terms.md

 Framing is the third stage in the Progression of Meaningful Response, asking “What do we need to solve?”
 It defines the challenge by choosing the lens through which a problem is viewed.
 Framing turns uncertainty into strategic focus, ensuring collective effort addresses the right issue and unlocks productive action.
 ### Solving
 Solving is the fourth stage in the Progression of Meaningful Response, asking “How do we solve this?”
 It applies logic, expertise, and structured methods to design and implement solutions.
 Dependent on prior sense-making, meaning-making, and framing, solving transforms clarity into tangible results, delivering coherent action in complex conditions.

+## Triad of Direction
+The integrated practice of management, leadership, and stewardship at every level.
+Management delivers performance in known systems; leadership sets direction amid change; stewardship safeguards identity and long-term health.
+Calibrated across Present, Future, and Enduring horizons, it balances deliver, direct, and defend to align strategy, culture, and results.